-- A DVD drive - A hard drive with 40 gigabytes (GB) of available space - A third-party zip utility such as ZIP Reader, 7-Zip, or WinZip® - SAS®, SPSS®, Stata® or similar analysis software.
+- The password provided by the HCUP Central Distributor - A hard drive with at least 50 gigabytes of space available - A third-party zip utility such as ZIP Reader, SecureZIP®, WinZip®, or Stuffit Expander® - SAS®, SPSS®, Stata® or similar analysis software.

-The total size of the comma-separated version (CSV) of the NRD is 10 GB.
-The NRD files loaded into SAS are about 12 GB.
-In SAS, the largest use of space typically occurs during a sort, which requires work space about three times the size of the file.
-Thus, the NRD files would require at least 36 GB of available workspace to perform a sort.
+The total size of the comma-delimited version of the NRD is 12 GB.
+The NRD files loaded into SAS are about 14 GB.
+In SAS, the largest use of space typically occurs during PROC SORT, which requires work space about three times the size of the file.
+Thus, the NRD files would require at least 42 GB of available workspace to perform a sort procedure.
 Most SAS data steps will require twice the storage of the file, so that both the input and output files can coexist.
-The NRD files loaded into SPSS are under 23 GB.
+The NRD files loaded into SPSS are under 27 GB.
 Because Stata loads the entire file into memory, it may not be possible to load every data element in the NRD Core file into Stata.
-Stata users will need to maximize memory and use the "\skip" option to select a subset of variables.
+Stata users will need to maximize memory and use the "\skip" option to select a subset of data elements.
 More details are provided in the Stata load programs.